Colgate13/typesgine-ascii/README.md

 <div id="about"></div>

-Typesgine is engine for create games ascii into terminal with IO, FPS and render.
+Typesgine is engine render, controll FPS and I/O into terminal.
+This project can use to create games, menus or beautiful cli programs and MORE

 ## technologies 🐱‍🏍🎂